tosin2013/disconnected-openshift/openshift-update-service/README.md

 ## Debugging

+### Unable to retrieve available updates x509: certificate signed by unknown authority

+In case you configure the OSUS endpoint with a cluster and it comes back complaining about not being able to validate cert CA then you need to make sure that you have your `user-ca-bundle` ConfigMap in the `openshift-config` namespace created with your Root CA certs, and it defined in the cluster-wide Proxy CR at `.spec.trustedCA.name`, even if you're not using an outbound proxy - CVO consumes it.

 ### 'release-manifests/release-metadata' not found

 If you deploy the OSUS instance and you see error messages in the Pod logs along the lines of `Could not assemble metadata from layer (sha256:xyz): 'release-manifests/release-metadata' not found` then it could be two things: